 Generally, the Partnership drydocks each LNG and LPG carrier and Suezmax tanker every five years.
 In addition, a shipping society classification intermediate survey is performed on the Partnership's LNG and LPG carriers between the second and third year of the five-year drydocking period.
-The Partnership capitalizes a portion of the costs incurred during drydocking and for the survey and amortizes those costs on a straight-line basis from the completion of a drydocking or intermediate survey to the estimated completion date of the next drydocking.
+The Partnership capitalizes a portion of the costs incurred during drydocking and for the survey and amortizes those costs on a straight-line basis from the completion of a drydocking or intermediate survey over the estimated useful life of the drydock.
 The Partnership includes in capitalized drydocking those costs incurred as part of the drydocking to meet regulatory requirements, or expenditures that either add economic life to the vessel, increase the vessel's earning capacity or improve the vessel's operating efficiency.
 The Partnership expenses costs related to routine repairs and maintenance performed during drydocking that do not improve operating efficiency or extend the useful lives of the assets.
-When significant drydocking expenditures occur prior to the expiration of the original amortization period, the remaining unamortized balance of the original drydocking cost and any unamortized intermediate survey costs are expensed in the month of the subsequent drydocking.

-Drydocking activity for the year ended December 31, 2008 is summarized as follows:
+Drydocking activity for the year ended December 31, 2009 is summarized as follows:

-Year Ended December 31, 2008 \$
+December 31, 2009

-Balance at January 1, 6,854
+Balance at January 1, 15,257

-Cost incurred for drydocking 11,966
+Cost incurred for drydocking 9,729

-Drydock amortization (3,563)
+Drydock amortization (4,509)

-Balance at December 31, 15,257
+Balance at December 31, 20,477